 With its 9.69mm thickness, the phone is a bit thicker than other phones in this range.
 This may be because the company decided on Moto G100 to have a large 5000mAh battery.
 It has been said the phone can last up to 40 hours on a single charge.
 For charging you will find a faster 20W charger and USB Type-C cable included in the box.

 The extra thickness also almost completely covers the rear camera setup so you won’t have a big bump on the back of your phone.

 The Moto G100 launches with Android 11 and My UX interface.
 Among other features, you may look forward to a 3.5mm headphone jack or NFC.

 Apart from the integrated 5G (and 4G, 3G 2G), the Moto also features Bluetooth 5.1 and Wi-Fi 6 with both 2.4 GHz and 5 GHz bands, as well as GPS, GLONASS, Galileo location systems.

-We can’t of course forget the G100 security, as there are both fingerprint scanner built-in below the power button on the right side of the phone and the Face ID software available.
+We can’t of course forget the G100 security, as there is both fingerprint scanners built-in below the power button on the right side of the phone and the Face ID software available out of the box.

 Moto G100: Colours, Release Date, Price